kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/azure-subscription-onboarding.md

         ![azure_active_directory](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/getting_started_images/onboarding_azure_active_directory.png)

     1. You will be able to access the Project Santa Cruz onboarding website within three to four days after submitting your Private Preview agreement.

+    > [!NOTE]
+    > If you have a personal (MSA) account, you will not be able to access the onboarding tool.
+Please follow the [MSA account onboarding access guide](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/getting_started/msa_account_onboarding_access.md) to create a new user as a “work/school account” (corporate account), which will be able to access the onboarding website.
+Once you have successfully created your new user, return to this article for guidance on completing the rest of the onboarding process.

 1. Once your Private Preview agreement has been processed, open a browser and enter https://projectsantacruz.microsoft.com/ in the address bar to access the onboarding tool.